 - Psychiatric/Secondary Victim claims

-His cases have often involved fatalities and injuries of the utmost severity, brain and spinal damage, pain conditions, and complex psychiatric conditions.
+His cases often involve fatalities and injuries of the utmost severity, particularly:

 Recent examples of his work in this area include:

 - Acted for a claimant in a claim arising out of a failure by the defendant to properly monitor and promptly treat his Barrett’s oesophagus and low grade dysplasia causing him to develop oesophageal adenocarcinoma and require an oesophagectomy.
 Complexity arose in the appropriate valuation and approach to settlement required given the claimant’s increased future risk of cancer reoccurrence.
 The claim settled for a six-figure sum.

 - Acted for an elderly claimant in a claim arising out of a fall at a care home due to negligent nursing by the defendant.
 As a result of the negligence, the claimant suffered a fractured hip and a significant decline in her functional state.
 A successful settlement was subsequently achieved and approved by the court.

 - Advising on liability and quantum and attending a successful mediation in a claim involving the failure to obtain informed consent from a mother during birth (in this case, a failure to give full details of treatment options), leading to significant neurological damage, pain and incontinence and a consequent loss of a cherished career.

 - Advising on quantum, particularly in relation to a large care claim, in a claim involving a delay in treatment of compartment syndrome.
 Complexity arose in this case due to (1) the precise length of the negligent delay and its effect on the claimant’s prognosis and (2) the claimant having significant pre-existing mobility issues and care needs.

 Charles is frequently instructed by defendants to act in personal injury claims which involve allegations of fraud, including claims involving exaggerated injuries, malingering, and fundamental dishonesty.